 Your travel insurance generally covers up to 60 days per journey.

 - If you are travelling for more than 60 days, contact Tryg Forsikring on +45 7033 2525 and tell them you are an IDA member.

-- When you contact Tryg Forsikring, simply state that you have travel insurance, but that you want to extend it because you are travelling for more than 60 days.
+- Ask if you can extend your travel insurance, because you are travelling for more than 60 days.

 Are my cohabitant/spouse and my children also covered?

 The travel insurance covers all members of the household, even when you travel separately.
 Your children's ages make no difference; as long as they are registered at the same address as you, they are covered.